atomicdata-dev/atomic-server/server/README.md

 ## When should you use this

-- You want a powerful, lightweight, fast and easy to use **CMS** with editors, modelling capabilities and an intuitive API
+- You want a powerful, lightweight, fast and easy to use **CMS or database** with live updates, editors, modelling capabilities and an intuitive API
+- You want to build a webapplication, and like working with using [React](https://github.com/atomicdata-dev/atomic-data-browser) or [Svelte](https://github.com/atomicdata-dev/atomic-svelte).
 - You want to make (high-value) **datasets as easily accessible as possible**
 - You want to specify and share a **common vocabulary** / ontology / schema for some specific domain or dataset.
 Example classes [here](https://atomicdata.dev/classes).
 - You want to use and **share linked data**, but don't want to deal with most of [the complexities of RDF](https://docs.atomicdata.dev/interoperability/rdf.html), SPARQL, Triple Stores, Named Graphs and Blank Nodes.
 - You are interested in **re-decentralizing the web** or want want to work with tech that improves data ownership and interoperability.
-- You like living on the edge (this application is not production ready)

 ## When _not_ to use this

+- High-throughput **numerical data / numerical analysis**.
+Atomic-Server does not have aggregate queries.
-- If you need **stability**, look further (for now).
-This is beta sofware and is prone to change.
+- If you need **high stability**, look further (for now).
+This is beta sofware and can change.
-- You're dealing with **sensitive / private data**.
-The authorization mechanisms are relatively new and not rigorously tested.
+- You're dealing with **very sensitive / private data**.
+The built-in authorization mechanisms are relatively new and not rigorously tested.
+The database itself is not encrypted.
 - **Complex query requirements**.
+We have queries with filters and features for path traversal, but it may fall short.
 Check out NEO4j, Apache Jena or maybe TerminusDB.

 ## Installation & getting started